palnet/regions/README.md

-Available for free under CC-0, courtest of the United States Census Bureau.
+Data available for free under CC-0, courtesy of the United States Census Bureau.
+All code provided is licensed under GPL-3.0.

 All data downloaded 2017-04-28.
 Current as of 2016-01-01.
 No implied warranty.